China’s virus death toll surpasses SARS but new cases fall

 WUHAN OPENS NEW HOSPITAL, FARMERS PROMISED SUPPORT

-The government of the city of 11 million people said it would begin carrying out twice-daily disinfection of hospitals, markets, public toilets and other facilities starting Sunday.

-The government of the surrounding province of Hubei it will pay subsidies to farmers, other food producers and supermarkets and give tax breaks to companies that donate to anti-virus work, the official Xinhua news agency said.
-It said the government will subsidize overtime for employees of companies making medical supplies.
+The government of the surrounding province of Hubei it will pay subsidies to farmers, other food producers and supermarkets and give tax breaks to companies that donate to anti-virus work, the official Xinhua News Agency said.
+It said overtime for employees of companies making medical supplies will be subsidized.

 China’s leaders are trying to keep food flowing to crowded cities despite anti-disease controls and to quell fears of possible shortages and price spikes following panic buying after most access to Wuhan and nearby cities was cut off.